sheerun/vimrc/README.md

 * Set window title by default
 * Exit insert mode by presing jj or kk
 * Always focus on splited window
+* Don't display the intro message on starting Vim

 ## Detailed features